Traditional diets in Nauru focused on local fish, coconut, and a limited range from hot and humid climates fruits like pandanus and breadfruit.

 Accessibility of basic ingredients for self-catering can vary, mainly using imported goods from the supermarket.

-The public market, if open, focuses on very limited fresh produce.
+The city market, if open, focuses on very limited fresh produce.
 It is not a place for prepared meals.

 Observe local cuisine through images.

 Vegetarian and vegan options are extremely limited.
 Most meals revolve around meat or fish.
-Newly picked vegetables are scarce and expensive.
+Fresh vegetables are hard to find and expensive.

 Halal and kosher options are not readily available.
 Nauru is predominantly Christian.